Integrated Members (PhD)

 Maria Isabel Fraústo has a degree in Portuguese (2013) and a master’s degree in Portuguese as a Foreign and Second Language (2017) from the Faculty of Letters of the University of Coimbra.
 She has been a PLE teacher since 2015, having collaborated with various institutions such as: Lahrech Education Centre, Algeria (2015); Universidad Jose Simeon Cañas, El Salvador (2016) and Uniwersytet Jagielloński w Krakowie, Poland (2018-2022).
 She currently teaches PLE to adults of various nationalities and is in the second year of her MA in Language Sciences, specialising in Language Acquisition and Disorders at NOVA FCSH.

-Eduardo Paré Glück holds a master’s degree in Applied Linguistics from the University of Vale do Rio dos Sinos, UNISINOS, and he is a PhD candidate at the same university.
-He is currently in the Sandwich Doctorate, at the Linguistics Research Centre of NOVA University Lisbon (CLUNL), under the guidance of Prof. Dr Matilde Gonçalves (PDSE/CAPES Scholarship).
-Specialist in English Language Teaching Methodology at Universidade Paulista, UNIP.
-Graduated in Language, with qualifications in Portuguese Language, English Language and Literature from UNISINOS University.
-Researcher member of the research group Science Communication: Linguistic and Technodiscursive Studies, coordinated by Prof. Dr Maria Eduarda Giering, from Unisinos University.
-He is a member of the editorial board of the LER Project – Literature and Science.
+Eduardo Paré Glück holds a PhD and a master’s degree in Applied Linguistics from the University of Vale do Rio dos Sinos, UNISINOS.
+He has completed his Sandwich PhD at the Linguistics Center of Universidade NOVA de Lisboa (CLUNL), under the guidance of Prof. Dr. Matilde Gonçalves (PDSE/CAPES Scholarship).
+He is a specialist in English Language Teaching Methodology from Universidade Paulista, UNIP.
+Graduated in Languages, with qualifications in Portuguese Language, English Language and Literature from UNISINOS.
+He is a researcher in the Science Communication: Linguistic and Technodiscursive Studies research group, coordinated by Profa.
+Dr. Maria Eduarda Giering, from UNISINOS, as well as Grammar & Text, coordinated by Profa.
+Dr. Antónia Coutinho, from NOVA FSCH.
+In addition, he serves as a member of the editorial board of the LER Project – Literature and Science and the scientific journal from Simon Fraser University, in Canada.

 Mário Gouveia is a historian and linguist.
 He earned a B.A. in Classical Studies (FLUL) and a M.Sc. in Language Sciences (NOVA FCSH).
 He also has a Post-Graduate Diploma in Portuguese as Second and Foreign Language (NOVA FCSH).
 He was a Guest Lecturer at the Department of History of NOVA FCSH, teaching undergraduate courses in History and Archaeology.
 He was awarded the Merit and Excellence Award 2019/2020 – Best Masters for his dissertation “O pretérito perfeito passivo, do latim ao português.
 Estudo de caso a partir do género epigráfico”, under supervision of professor Maria Teresa Brocardo.
 He is a Ph.D.
 Candidate in Linguistics at NOVA FCSH, with a research focus on the relations between verb, tense and aspect in the Latin language, in a historical and diachronic perspective.
 As a researcher of the group Grammar & Text of the Centre for Linguistics of NOVA University of Lisbon, his interests are Historical Linguistics and Latin Linguistics.